Dream of Love: Plot

-Adrienne Lecouvreur (Joan Crawford), a vibrant and passionate Gypsy girl in a traveling carnival, meets Prince Mauritz de Saxe (Nils Asther), the crown prince of a Balkan kingdom, who is journeying incognito.
+Adrienne Lecouvreur, a vibrant and passionate Gypsy girl in a traveling carnival, meets Prince Mauritz de Saxe, the crown prince of a Balkan kingdom, who is journeying incognito.
 She falls deeply in love with him almost instantly, overwhelmed by his noble bearing and quiet melancholy.
 The prince, amused and briefly enchanted, accepts her affection, but his feelings are distant, and his thoughts are elsewhere—bound by duty and decorum.

 After spending a night in Adrienne’s carnival wagon during a thunderstorm, he leaves without saying goodbye.
 He sends her a farewell letter through his aide, wishing her well.
 Unbeknownst to Mauritz, his aide, believing he’s offering a generous gesture, slips a banknote into the envelope.
 When Adrienne opens it, her heart breaks.
 She believes her love has been purchased, and that she has been dismissed not only coldly, but as a common thing.

 Years pass.
 The World War comes and goes, reshaping Europe’s monarchies and empires.
-Mauritz returns to his homeland stripped of his throne, living in exile, while a dictator—the Duke (Warner Oland)—now holds power in Kuromme.
-The dictator’s wife, the Duchess (Aileen Pringle), is influential and politically connected, and secretly in love with Mauritz.
+Mauritz returns to his homeland stripped of his throne, living in exile, while a dictator, the Duke, now holds power in Kuromme.
+The dictator’s wife, the Duchess, is influential and politically connected, and secretly in love with Mauritz.

-Royalist supporters conspire to restore the prince, and Mauritz, urged by advisors such as Michonet (Alphonse Martell) and Ivan (Fletcher Norton), allows himself to be seduced by the Duchess.
+Royalist supporters conspire to restore the prince, and Mauritz, urged by advisors such as Michonet and Ivan, allows himself to be seduced by the Duchess.
 He plays along with her affection as part of a calculated political maneuver to win back his position.